A lot of people out there seem to think getting big and strong is all about what you look like in the mirror.

 The more muscle you build the stronger your body is going to be.
 This is a basic fact that everybody should know.

 It’s almost impossible to get stronger without building SOME muscle mass.
 The signals your body needs from strength training are virtually the same after all.

 A stronger body is less prone to injury, absorbs impact like a spring, and allows you to handle basic human tasks such as walking, lifting objects, and fighting off oppressors.

 That last one is a big one!
-If two combatants have equal skill, the stronger one will most likely win in most scenarios.
+If two combatants have equal skills, the stronger one will most likely win in most scenarios.